dell/OpenManage-Enterprise/docs/python_library_code.md

         return device_id

+### Helpful device ID pattern
-You frequently not only want to resolve them, but check the output and then add the device IDs to a list of IDs.
+You frequently not only want to resolve device IDs, but check the output and then add the device IDs to a list of IDs.
 Below is a common pattern for this behavior.

         target_ids = []